jlaumonier/mlsurvey/doc/source/projectmanagement.rst

         https://github.com/scikit-learn/scikit-learn/issues/11041
         https://www.andrey-melentyev.com/model-interoperability.html
         Use ONNX ??
-* F : adding a base_directory for LearningWorkflows and child
 * B : Demographic parity is not defined if, in a dataset, no instance belong to privileged or unpriviliged class.
 * F : Adding Theil index as fairness criteria
 * F : Defining and validating a json schema for config files

 Current
 ^^^^^^^
-* Generalize expand config + handling references in config files.

 Done
 ^^^^
+* F : Generalization for MultipleWorkflow
+* F : Generalize expand config + handling references in config files.
 * F : Remove get_raw_data_workflow, save input data content into json
 * F : Loading .xlsx file and pretreatments
 * T : Put attributes in parent workflow instead of duplicating them into child workflows